In conjunction with the American Society of Ophthalmic Plastic & Reconstructive Surgery

 Upon completion of this activity, participants should be able to:

-- Identify and effectively apply modern, evidence-based algorithms in oculofacial plastic surgery disease treatment and how to effectively apply them.
+- Identify modern, evidence-based algorithms in oculofacial plastic surgery disease treatment and how to effectively apply them.

-- Describe the practice patterns of experienced oculofacial practitioners and recognize differences in patient management
+- Gain familiarity with the practice patterns of experienced oculofacial practitioners and understand differences in patient management around the world.

 The American Academy of Ophthalmology is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.